 YMCA Hayo-Went-Ha Camps provide fun, outdoor learning experiences that inspire personal growth, team building, and appreciation for our natural surroundings to youth of all ages.
 Acting as teacher, facilitator, mentor, chaperone, kitchen assistant and housekeeper, Experiential Environmental Education (E3) Naturalists will teach science classes such as forest and animal ecology, geology and earth education as well as adventure classes including orienteering and survival.
 Positions are available during the spring (mid-March to early June; with the potential for continued employment through the summer/fall) and fall (late August to mid-November; with a possible winter extension).
 If you are flexible, fun, energetic, self-motivated, camper-centered, willing to learn and lead, and have experience working with children, apply now or learn more at HayoWentHa.org.

-YMCA Hayo-Went-Ha Camps is currently accepting E3 Naturalist applications for the spring season.
-Positions will run from March 14th to June 8th, with a possible summer/fall extension.
+YMCA Hayo-Went-Ha Camps currently has a few more E3 Naturalist positions available for the spring season.
+Positions will run from now through June 8th, with a possible summer/fall extension.

 Director of Outdoor Education and Retreats

 Located in Dowling, Michigan, midway between Battle Creek and Hastings surrounded by farms and forests.
 Grand Rapids is about an hour away, Kalamazoo is 45 minutes away and Detroit is just over 2 hours away.